Petition pushing election for $300M Mayes County TIF for economic development clears signature hurdle

 TIFs allow governmental entities to use a portion of property taxes generated within the district to invest in the district’s infrastructure, providing an incentive for private investment.

-The terms of the TIF, which encompasses 588 acres inside MAIP, call for the manufacturer to receive $100 million, and MidAmerica would receive $50 million to fund infrastructure needs.
+The terms of the TIF, which would encompass 588 acres inside MAIP, call for the manufacturer to receive $100 million and MidAmerica to receive $50 million to fund infrastructure needs.

 The remaining $150 million would go to schools, a vo-tech and other local entities that rely on property taxes to fund their operations.

-Monday, the Mayes County Election Board provided an affidavit validating the petition signatures that was supposed to be published in The Paper, the newspaper of record, but that didn't happen and the publish date has been pushed to June 20, Primm said.
+On Monday, the Mayes County Election Board provided an affidavit validating the petition signatures that was supposed to be published in The Paper, the newspaper of record in Mayes County, but that didn't happen, and the publish date has been pushed to June 20, Primm said.

-From June 20, any qualified elector has 10 days to file a protest in district court.
-The court will set a hearing date not less than ten days from the filing of the protest and then will whether the petition and/or count is valid.
+From June 20, any qualified elector will have 10 days to file a protest in district court.
+The court will set a hearing date not less than 10 days from the filing of the protest and then will determine whether the petition and/or count is valid.

 A successful referendum petition would put the question on the November ballot, although appeals on the ballot title and/or petition are possible, Primm said.
 He added that he expects the appellate court process to be expedited to preserve the November date as an option.
 If not, the question would be on the next general county election.